Skip to Main Content

 Planning a Stay

 The property is at 113 Washington Avenue, Santa Fe, NM 87501, steps from the historic plaza.
 In-room massage and aromatherapy treatments can be scheduled through the concierge.
-The Santa Fe Indian Market and Spanish Market transform the plaza seasonally, which means peak periods carry both higher demand and a more charged cultural atmosphere around the hotel.
+The Santa Fe Indian Market and Spanish Market transform the plaza seasonally, which means peak periods carry higher demand around the hotel.
 For travelers weighing properties at a similar price and recognition tier in other U.S. markets, The Fifth Avenue Hotel in New York City, Hotel Bel-Air in Los Angeles, Raffles Boston in Boston, and Aman New York in New York City provide a useful peer frame for what boutique luxury at this recognition tier delivers in different urban contexts.
 Internationally, Aman Venice in Venice and Badrutt's Palace Hotel in St. Moritz illustrate how historic city-center positioning operates in analogous luxury tiers.
 The Inn on the Alameda and Hotel St. Francis are alternative Santa Fe options for travelers who want to compare plaza-district properties before committing.
 For farm-to-table inn experiences in other U.S. regions, SingleThread Farm Inn in Healdsburg, Troutbeck in Amenia, Auberge du Soleil in Napa, Canyon Ranch Tucson in Tucson, Four Seasons at The Surf Club in Surfside, and Little Palm Island Resort & Spa in Little Torch Key represent the wider context of ingredient-driven, place-rooted American luxury hospitality.

 Cuisine and Recognition